List of Penn State Nittany Lions head football coaches

-James Franklin, the most recent full-time head coach of the Nittany Lions, served from 2014 to 2025.
+Matt Campbell is the current head coach of the Nittany Lions.

 The Penn State Nittany Lions college football team represents Pennsylvania State University in the Big Ten Conference (Big 10), as part of the NCAA Division I Football Bowl Subdivision.
-The program has had 16 head coaches, and 2 interim head coaches, since it began play during the 1887 season.
-Since October 2025, Terry Smith has served as Penn State's interim head coach.
+The program has had 17 head coaches, and 2 interim head coaches, since it began play during the 1887 season.
+Matt Campbell will be the current head coach beginning in the 2026 season.

 Six coaches have led Penn State in postseason bowl games: Hugo Bezdek, Bob Higgins, Rip Engle, Joe Paterno, Tom Bradley, and James Franklin.
 Two of those coaches also won conference championships: Paterno captured three, and Franklin one, as a member of the Big 10.
 Paterno also captured national championships as head coach at Penn State in 1982 and 1986.

 Paterno is the leader in seasons coached, with 46 years as head coach and games coached (548) and won (409).
 George W. Hoskins has the highest winning percentage at 0.759.
 Bradley has the lowest winning percentage of those who have coached more than one game, with 0.250.
 Of the 16 different head coaches who have led the Nittany Lions, Bill Hollenback, Dick Harlow, Bezdek, Higgins, Engle, and Paterno have been inducted into the College Football Hall of Fame.